• Sponsor logos

 11:15 – 12:30 pm CDT – Effective Advocacy Through Litigation, Monitoring, and Collaboration

-Veronica Fillippeschi, Senior Advisor, Association for the Prevention of Torture
+Veronica Filippeschi, Senior Advisor, Association for the Prevention of Torture

-Apurva Vivek, Founder, Hashiya: Socio-Legal Centre for Women
+Apurva Vivek, Lawyer; Founder, Hashiya: Socio-Legal Centre for Women

 Moderated by Stuti Shah, Doctoral Candidate, Columbia Law School